techGIAN/Machine-Learning-Algorithms-LIBS/README.md

 ```
 where ```E``` is the element and ```N``` is the ```N``` value obtained earlier.
 This consolidates the CNN results into a single file, whose output is also going to be generated in the ```results/cnn/```.
 Note that this compilation cannot be done unless all five CNN runs are consecutively successful.

+## It Does Not Work...
+If it does not work, here are some options:
+1. Check the filenames, spelling-wise and sensitive-case-wise.
+2. Check the directory you are working in.
+3. Check if you have all the Python packages installed.
+4. Contact me, with a detailed description of the error, and which part of the procedure above you are stuck in.
+I'll try my best to replicate the error and to help.

+## Other Things To Do
+- [x] Complete the restructured model.
+- [ ] Test on SiO2 on another computer (note it has only been tested on SiO2 on my computer)
+- [ ] Test on all other 7 elements on both computers.
+- [ ] Plot ternary plots
+- [ ] Plot actual-vs-observed
+- [ ] Runtime analysis
+- [ ] ...